gguillotte/mdsrd5/mdsrd5.md

 ### Monastic Tradition

-When you reach 3rd level, you commit yourself to a monastic tradition (see [Monastic Traditions](#section-monastic-traditions)).
+When you reach 3rd level, you commit yourself to a monastic tradition (see "[Monastic Traditions](#section-monastic-traditions)").
 Your tradition grants you features at 3rd level and again at 6th, 11th, and 17th level.

 ### Deflect Missiles